SENG3150/server/README.md

 	php artisan doctrine:schema:update

+## Testing
+The package includes some tests that are run through [PHPUnit](https://phpunit.de/).
+To do this, run the following command in the terminal:

+	vendor\bin\phpunit

 ## Logging In
 Make a POST request to ```/auth/authenticate``` with ```Content-Type``` set to ```application/json```.
 The JSON structure should look like the following: